KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/perform-cross-chain-atomic-swaps-using-atomicdex-mobile.md

 </div>

-- You will see which stage your current swap is in from this screen.
-You can stay on this page until the swap completes or go back to any other screen.
-The swap will continue to progress automatically
+You will see the progress of your swap in this screen.

+You may stay on this page until the swap completes, or you may return to another screen.
+The swap will progress automatically.

 <div style="margin: 2rem; text-align: center; width: 80%">